getodk/docs/docs/central-api-authentication.rst

 * ``App User``\ s are only allowed to access the OpenRosa parts of the API: in essence, they are allowed to list forms, download form definitions, and create new submissions against those forms.
 They can only authenticate using **App User URL**\ s.

-In a future version of the API, programmatic consumers will be more directly supported as their own Actor type, which can be granted limited permissions and can authenticate over **OAuth 2.0**\ .

 Next, you will find documentation on each of the three authentication methods described above.
 It is best not to present multiple credentials.
 If you do, the first *presented*\  scheme out of ``/key``\  token, Bearer, Basic, then Cookie will be used for the request.
 If the multiple schemes are sent at once, and the first matching scheme fails, the request will be immediately rejected.